Yamil Asad

-Yamil Rodrigo Asad (born 27 July 1994) is an Argentine professional footballer who plays as an attacking midfielder for Major League Soccer club D.C.
-United.
+Yamil Rodrigo Asad (born 27 July 1994) is an Argentine professional footballer who plays as an attacking midfielder for Cuiabá in the Campeonato Brasileiro Série B.

 Club career

 Vélez Sarsfield

 Asad played youth football and debuted professionally with Vélez Sarsfield under Ricardo Gareca's coaching, entering the field in a 1–2 defeat to Colón in the 2013 Final.
 Asad was part of the squad that won the 2013 Supercopa Argentina, although he did not play the game.

 After Héctor Canteros' departure from the club and Jorge Correa's injury, Asad started playing more regularly for the first team under José Oscar Flores' coaching in the 2014 Argentine Primera División, totaling 14 games (5 as a starter).
 Under Miguel Ángel Russo's coaching, Asad scored his first professional goal, in a 2–1 victory over Crucero del Norte.

 Atlanta United

 On 11 January 2017, Asad was loaned to Major League Soccer's Atlanta United FC.
 He scored the first goal in the team's MLS history, against New York Red Bulls in a 1–2 defeat at home on 5 March 2017.
 Despite a successful season with Atlanta, the club was unable to agree terms with Vélez Sarsfield on a permanent move and Asad returned to the Argentine club.
 However, MLS roster rules dictated that Atlanta maintained his rights within MLS.